There are ways to boost the energy (calories) and protein in everyday foods to help with weight loss due to cancer or its treatment.

 There are different ways of putting weight on.
-You can try to eat a diet that is higher in calories.
+You can try to eat a diet that is higher in energy and protein.
 And you can drink nourishing fluids to supplement your diet.

-Most importantly, get help from a dietitian.
-Every hospital and most GP's have a dietitian who can advise you.
+Get help from a dietitian.
+Every hospital and most GP's have a dietitian who can tell you what to do.
 You can ask your hospital doctor or nurse to refer you.

-There are various ways of adding calories to your meals and snacks.
-Remember to choose full fat and high calorie options whenever you can.
+There are various ways of adding calories and protein to your meals and snacks.
+Remember to choose full fat and high-calorie options whenever you can.

 Below are some ways you can boost your diet.